 Tom moved Foodlink’s focus beyond the symptom of hunger and toward its root causes by working to build community health and wealth while providing holistic services to those in need.
 Foodlink goes beyond food banking by focusing on workforce and economic development initiatives, conducting emergency and nonemergency provider trainings to build capacity and ensure safety, emphasizing child nutrition efforts, and offering nutrition and culinary education programs throughout our region.
 Tom was an entrepreneur in the nonprofit sector, creating two social enterprises and leading the way in innovative initiatives such as urban agriculture, local value-added processing and converting food waste into fuel and nutrient-rich soil.

 Tom was the recipient of numerous distinguished community awards, including the Farash Foundation’s inaugural Farash Prize for Social Entrepreneurship, a prestigious community award aimed at recognizing and rewarding the most innovative approaches to our society’s most pressing problems.
 For more on his accomplishments, click here.

 Tom is survived by his mother, Marion Ferraro; beloved wife of 20 years Regine Calvar; sons Michael, Philippe and John; granddaughters Victoria and Isabelle; and countless family members, lifelong friends, partners and employees.

 Food Bank Member Relations

-We partner with almost 500 human service organizations in a 10-county region.
-Foodlink works with both emergency agencies such as food pantries, soup kitchens, and shelters as well as non-emergency agencies such as day cares, group homes, and senior centers.
-Our Member Relations team is here to provide you assistance in all aspects of food sourcing, nutritional output, and hunger-relief tools.
+Foodlink partners with hundreds of human service organizations in a 10-county region.
+We work with both emergency agencies such as food pantries, soup kitchens, and shelters as well as non-emergency agencies such as day cares, group homes, and senior centers.
+Our Member Services team is here to provide you with assistance in all aspects of food sourcing, nutritional output, and hunger-relief tools.